 Day 1: Manaus - Novo Airão - Anavilhanas

-This morning at 9am we pick you up from your hotel or the airport in an air-conditioned van, and drive to the riverside town of Novo Airão.
+This morning between 8.30-9am we pick you up from your hotel or the airport in an air-conditioned van, and drive to the riverside town of Novo Airão.
 We arrive here in the early afternoon, and give you a briefing on the Amazon's biology, history and the things you may see, along the way.

 After boarding the Jacaré-Açu, we start sailing through the spectacular Anavilhanas Archipelago while enjoying our first delicious lunch on board.